 The keyboard and the violin make me want to crawl out of my skin.

-By the time the guitar solo hits I am already covered with goosebumps and it just keeps going!
+By the time the guitar solo hits, I am already covered with goosebumps and it just keeps going!
 It gets worse with every minute of the song.
 I get this feeling in my stomach, and my whole body, that it holds something in it, something to do with the question of what is life.
 There is so much in there that just makes it a whole.

 The violin!!!
 Doesn’t need more words than that.
 My hair just stands on my body already before the guitars start playing, the intro alone just sends chills down my spine.
 How does he do it?
 The first seconds of the song and I am already as if no other song on this earth has ever made me feel this way.

-The way the song builds up and shifts and then build up again only to shift again.
+The way the song builds up and shifts and then builds up again only to shift again.
 I think it showcases the contrast that I love so much well.
 The tension building and the way it just keeps you wondering what is the culmination of the song.
 It still boggles my mind how well all the instruments sit together to create other-worldly masterpieces like such.

 They are not the only songs